Charlie Kirk's shooting death exposes security gaps at political events

 The assassination of Charlie Kirk offers the latest example of how ordinary security measures can be defeated in an era of escalating political violence, when anyone associated with the political process is a potential target, including influencers.

-In hindsight, those with experience protecting high-profile public officials and dignitaries say more could have been done to prevent the fatal shooting.
+In hindsight, those with experience protecting high-profile officials and dignitaries say more could have been done to prevent the shooting.

 Security experts interviewed by The Associated Press questioned whether the event was sufficiently staffed but also acknowledged the limitations of both campus police forces and outdoor venues.
 They said only the inner ring closest to Kirk appeared to be secure, leaving the outer and middle rings exposed.